What does a good kindergarten homeschool schedule look like?

 From the start, I knew I wanted assistance from a curriculum for foundational subjects and I was open to less structured options for the other topics.

 I get that some people despise curriculum – I don’t.
-Although I have fallen in and out of love with specific curriculums, each one has given me the confidence to push forward – even as I have experienced doubts.
+Although I have fallen in and out of love with specific kindergarten homeschool curriculums, each one has given me the confidence to push forward and figure out how my child learns best – even as I have experienced doubts.

 Did anyone tell you that there will be periods of doubt on this homeschooling journey?
 It’s true.